Perast manuscript: Authorship

 The scholars disagree about the origin and chronology of songs found in the Perast manuscript.

 Its original has not been preserved.
 The manuscript was found by Srećko Vulović in the house of a noble Perast family Smecchia.
 Since the manuscript did not have the cover page with the name of author or authors of its text, they remained unknown.

 According to Maja Bošković-Stulli, the manuscript which contains bugarštica songs was found in the house of Balović, while the manuscript with ten-syllable verse songs was found in the house of Mazarović family.

 Vulović speculated that the author of the play about the Battle of Kosovo was Serbian primate and archbishop Andrija Zmajević or probably Nikola Burović who authored larger part of the manuscript and this hypothesis was accepted by many other authors.
 Some authors insist that manuscript belongs to unknown collector rejecting the possibility that it was Zmajević.
 According to analysis of the handwriting performed by Gracija Brajković, the author of manuscript was Nikola Burović.

 The manuscript written by Mazarović has the year of its creation, 1775, written on it.
 According to Svetozar Koljević, the person who wrote the manuscript with bugarštica.
-Koljević also emphasize that none of the songs from the 1775 manuscript with ten-syllable verse songs are bugarštica.
+Koljević also emphasizes that none of the songs from the 1775 manuscript with ten-syllable verse songs are bugarštica.
 The 1775 manuscript was written in Latin script with most of its songs being versions of bugarštica found in earlier Perast manuscript Still, Valtazar Bogišić believed that Mazarović did not record ten-syllable verse songs on the basis of bugarštica songs from an earlier manuscript, but in some other, possibly even older, manuscript.
 Mazarović certainly has not authored or recorded from oral poetry any of the songs he recorded in 1775 manuscript.
 He only transcribed them from already existing records.